 The Manze family

 London’s oldest existing pie, mash and eel shop is M. Manze, which opened on Tower Bridge Road in 1891.
 It was founded by Michele Manze, whose family moved to London from southern Italy in 1878, and began selling pies after dabbling less successfully in ice-cream and ice-cream makers.
 For Manze, this Tower Bridge site was the first of a mini pie empire.
-He opened a second shop on nearby Southwark Park Road in 1908, followed by two more in Poplar and a fifth in Peckham in 1927.
-Three were either destroyed or closed during the war but the original, and his Peckham outlet, remain open today.
+He opened a second shop on nearby Southwark Park Road in 1908, followed by two more in Poplar and yet another in Peckham in 1927.
+Three were either destroyed or closed during the war but the original, his Peckham outlet, and a third on Sutton High Street remain open today.

 Several of Michele's brothers followed his lead, opening up their own shops bearing the family name and by 1930 there were a total of 14 of them.
 This includes L. Manze in Walthamstow which received listed status in 2013.

-In 1998 the business, now run by Michele’s grandsons, opened another shop in Sutton, giving the family the unique claim at the time to opening both London’s oldest and newest traditional pie, mash and eel shop.
+In 1998 the business, now run by Michele’s grandsons, opened a final shop in Sutton, giving the family the unique claim at the time to opening both London’s oldest and newest traditional pie, mash and eel shop.

 The Cooke family

 Fred Cooke opened his first pie, mash and eel shop in Clerkenwell in 1862, and before long ran a popular chain with branches across east London.
 A Broadway Market branch opened in 1900, with Fred’s grandson Bob (who was born above the shop) at the helm.
-There is also a surviving F. Cooke on Hoxton Street, while a new generation of the business has been kicked off by Bob’s daughter who has opened a pie and mash shop not far out of London in Harold Hill in Essex.
+There is also a surviving F. Cooke on Hoxton Street, while a new generation of the business has been kicked off by Bob’s daughter who has opened a pie and mash shop in Harold Hill, near Romford.